mejasonatkinson/blog/content/posts/what-is-neurodiversity.md

 draft: false
 ---

-In my first post I mentioned that I am dyslexic and have dyspraxia; so, I thought the best topic to tackle first is to talk about the wider context these things belong.
+In my first post I mentioned that I am dyslexic and have dyspraxia; so, I thought the best topic to tackle first is to talk about the wider context these things belong too.

 What is neurodiversity?